Leo Houlding: Climbing career

-In 2002, Houlding appeared in the BBC television program Top Gear in which he raced presenter Jeremy Clarkson up a cliff face in Verdon Gorge, winning the challenge.
+In 2005, Houlding appeared in the BBC television program Top Gear in which he raced presenter Jeremy Clarkson up a cliff face in Verdon Gorge, winning the challenge.
 Houlding, joined by Tim Emmett, climbed the canyon whilst Clarkson drove an Audi RS4 to the top using the surrounding roads.
 He has also appeared several times on the Audi Channel.

 He was the subject of the 2003 TV documentary "My Right Foot" which was part of the Extreme Lives series aired on BBC Television.

-In 2007, he joined the 2007 Altitude Everest Expedition, led by American climber and mountaineer, Conrad Anker, retracing the last steps of legendary British climber, George Mallory, on Mount Everest.
+In 2007, he joined the 2007 Altitude Everest Expedition, led by American climber and mountaineer, Conrad Anker, retracing the last steps of legendary British climbers George Mallory and Andrew "Sandy" Irvine on Mount Everest.
+They take on the Second Step without the use of the fixed ladder; free climbing it with the use of some modern safety precautions (e.g. perlon rope, camming devices, belay devices), to evaluate if indeed Mallory and Irvine were capable of climbing the Second Step themselves in 1924.

 In 2008, Houlding presented Take Me to the Edge, a British reality series on Virgin1 (later repeated on STV); and signed a deal with Ford Motor Company to become a brand ambassador for their pick up truck, the Ford Ranger.

 In August 2009, he led a team of climbers and filmmakers to Mount Asgard on Baffin Island, Canada.
 They attempted to free climb a 15-pitch route up the north face of the mountain to create the first free route.
 Although over half of the ascent was eventually freed, the team was unable to complete the full free ascent within the available time.
 Houlding and American team member Sean 'Stanley' Leary BASE jumped from the summit.
 The ascent took 12 days and is featured in the 2010 film The Asgard Project.

 He appeared in the 2010 film, The Wildest Dream, along with Conrad Anker retracing the steps of George Mallory and Andrew Irvine in order to recreate their journey up Mount Everest.